nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/workflow-tutorials/simple-workflow-example.md

     --}}
     ![simple-worfklow-step4.png](nx_asset://62871e10-4965-451f-a761-bc2a22155799 ?w=650,border=true)
     {{#> callout type='info' }}
-    Once completed, the task performer of the "Require Juridical Advice" task hasn't access to the document
+    Once completed, the task performer of the "Require Juridical Advice" task can no longer access the document.
     {{/callout}}
-12. Log our as log in as `Jack` and open the document.
-You'll noticed the document status has been updated to **Approved**
+12. Log in as `Jack` and open the document: the document status has been updated to **Approved**.
     {{!--     ### nx_asset ###
         path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/NXDOC/Master/Simple Workflow Example/simple-worfklow-step5.png
         name: simple-worfklow-step5.png